IBM/workshop-quarkus-openshift-reactive-endpoints/docs/known-issues/known-issues.md

 #### Setup Maven in the IBM Cloud Shell

-So in your `cloud-native-starter/reactive` directory perform the following tasks:
+So, in your `cloud-native-starter/reactive` directory you need to perform the following tasks:

 ##### Step 1: Change to your reactive directory in your cloud-native-starter project.